MxelA/sharp-NestedSetModel/README.md

 #### Creating Root node

-You can simplycreate a root node:
+You can simply create a root node:

 ```c#
  _db = new AppDbContext();